NecsusECS/Necsus/README.md

 proc myApp() {.necsus([~publish, ~receive], newNecsusConf()).}
 ```

+A few notes about event systems:

-It's worth noting that event systems are executed immediately when an event is triggered.
-They will be directly invoked
+* They executed immediately when an event is triggered.
+They will be directly invoked by the `Outbox`, within the call
-by the `Outbox`, within the call stack of the system that triggers the event.
+  stack of the system that triggers the event.
+The only exception to this is if those event system also have
+  `Outbox` parameters.
+Because that can trigger infinite loops, Necsus removes the inlining and rewrites them as
+  if they were regular systems with an `Inbox` directive.
+* You can use union types for the event type, which allows them to handle multiple kinds of events.
+For example,
+  `proc receive(event: Foo or Bar) {.eventSys.}`

 #### Bundles